What Is AI FOMO?

 Some degree of awareness about AI is healthy.
 But FOMO crosses into harmful territory when it starts damaging your wellbeing and your ability to function.
 Watch for these signs:

 If three or more of these resonate, your FOMO has moved beyond normal concern into anxiety that deserves attention.
 In severe cases, sustained AI anxiety can escalate into derealization and dissociative symptoms that require professional care.
-See our section on when to seek professional help, and remember that infear.org offers free resources specifically designed for anxiety and panic.
+See our section on anxiety support resources, and remember that infear.org offers free resources specifically designed for anxiety and panic.

 How to Break Free from AI FOMO